glzbcrt/my-talks/README.md

 Feel free to contact me anytime.

 I have grouped them by organization, year and channel where the talk was presented.
-You will find the video for the majority of the presentations and the slides.
+You will find the video for the majority of the presentations and the slides as well.

 ## Microsoft